 5. When to proofread?

 Having dropped a cue about proofreading in the last section, it would be wise to tell you when to proofread.
-During self-editing, proofing must be the final stage.
-Because you’ll be revising phrases and passages when you proceed, looking for grammatical corrections or running a word processor before submitting your completed copy will just take longer, and it is not worth it.
+When you edit content, proofing must be the final stage.
+Because you’ll be revising phrases and passages when you proceed, looking for grammatical corrections or running a word processor before submitting your completed copy will take longer, and it is not worth it.